Technology · Revenue & Growth

 Governance and risk controls

-The cost of getting governance wrong in saas is asymmetric: a single failure on customer data handling, hallucinated support, security claims, and lifecycle communication quality can cost more than the entire AI engagement saved.
+The cost of getting governance wrong in SaaS is asymmetric: a single failure on customer data handling, hallucinated support, security claims, and lifecycle communication quality can cost more than the entire AI engagement saved.
 We treat governance as the first design constraint, not the last documentation pass.
 The architecture decisions in Build are made against the risk map captured in Discovery, not retrofitted at the end.

 How we report ROI